krprzenioslo/Hystrixwiki2/Configuration.md

 #### keepAliveTimeMinutes

-Keep-alive time in minutes.
+This property sets the keep-alive time, in minutes.

-This is in practice not used since the corePoolSize and maxPoolSize are set to the same value in the default implementation, but if a custom implementation were used via [[plugin|Plugins]] then this would be available to use.
+This is in practice not used since the `corePoolSize` and `maxPoolSize` are set to the same value in the default implementation, but if you were to use a custom implementation via [[plugin|Plugins]] then this would be available for you to use.

-_Default Value:_ 1
+_Default Value:_ `1`
-_Default Property:_ hystrix.threadpool.default.keepAliveTimeMinutes
+_Default Property:_ `hystrix.threadpool.default.keepAliveTimeMinutes`
-_Instance Property:_ hystrix.threadpool.[HystrixThreadPoolKey].keepAliveTimeMinutes
+_Instance Property:_ `hystrix.threadpool.`[HystrixThreadPoolKey]`.keepAliveTimeMinutes`
 _How to Set Instance Default:_

 ```java